Tanujarora100/Devops-Interview-Notes/Devops-Notes/Tools/Terraform/Terraform-Notes.md

 #### Handling State Drift
 - State drift occurs when the real-world infrastructure diverges from the state file.
 - Regularly reconciling state drift by using the **terraform refresh command** or importing resources
+-  `terraform refresh` command is deprecated now use `terraform apply -refresh-only` instead
-- Terraform provides commands like terraform state rm.
+- Terraform provides commands like `terraform state rm`.

 #### Migrate Local Config to remote backend
 - Configure the backend